 An Armenian residence permit offers increased freedom and options, acting as a valuable "insurance policy."
 It can also facilitate access to banking services and investment opportunities, including permanent property and land ownership rights.
 If you choose to become an Armenian citizen, dual citizenship is expressly permitted.

 Armenia's immigration laws are quite liberal, and there are multiple ways to become a resident.
 You can invest in an existing business or rental properties or engage in agriculture, such as vineyards or orchards.
 In short, being involved in any business, regardless of its size or nature, should qualify you for Armenian residency.

 For those who prefer not to establish their own business in Armenia, we offer two alternative paths to secure residency in the country: by making a $6,000 donation to a rural development project (the donation route) or by investing a total of $10,000 (the investment route).
-In the case of the investment route, $8,000 will be dedicated to government bonds that yield an estimated annual return of 7%, and the remaining $2,000 will be invested in a rural development project.
 If you are interested in learning more about these options, please contact us, and we will provide you with more information.